Lisa Vanderpump Reacts to Lindsay Lohan's New Reality Show

 "Everything about Tom Tom is out of the ordinary," Vanderpump told ET as she led a walkthrough of the steampunk-inspired lounge with an adventurous speakeasy feel, including an ornate, quasi-industrial grand clock on which the hands actually move in reverse.

-"The clock goes backwardsn so you sip a cocktail and you get younger," Vanderpump joked.
+"The clock goes backwards, so you sip a cocktail and you get younger," Vanderpump joked.

+Describing the ambiance and interior design theme in Tom Tom, Sandoval said it evoked a "mechanical elegance,” and a “slight Alice in Wonderland” vibe.

+"It's [like] an H.G.
+Wells novel," Schwartz added, referring to the industrial, retro-sci-fi elements.
+"It’s fantastical, it’s elegant."

 For the first time, Vanderpump worked with artist designer and creative director Nick Alain to get the perfect feel for Tom Tom, and she said the end result is breathtaking.